shells-dw/streamdeck-totalmix/README.md

 ### TotalMix FX 2.1 — the Global OSC actions

-TotalMix FX 2.1 introduces a second, completely different OSC dialect ("Global OSC") with absolute channel addressing.
+TotalMix FX 2.1 introduces a Global OSC with absolute channel addressing.
 The four "(TotalMix 2.1+)" actions use it while the classic actions keep using the classic protocol.
 Both run at the same time on separate Remote Controllers.

 **Channel numbers are absolute** — no bank pinning, no drifting.
 Stereo pairs are addressed by their left channel; for the per-side parameters (phase, gain) the dropdown offers separate "(R)" entries.